Yothu Yindi at St Kilda Festival

 Advertising

-February 1, 2024: With one month left of summer, it's time to pack your social calendar with all of the best warm-weather events our city has to offer.
-Snap up tickets to Sunset Safari at Werribee Zoo, gather your mates for a Moonlight Cinema session and enjoy some al fresco bevvies at Arbory Afloat
+With one month left of summer, it's time to pack your social calendar with all of the best warm-weather events our city has to offer.
+Snap up tickets to Sunset Safari at Werribee Zoo, gather your mates for a Moonlight Cinema session or hit up the Queen Victoria Summer Night Market, and enjoy some al fresco bevvies at Arbory Afloat.

-Wondering what to do in Melbourne in February?
-We can help.
-Check out our guide to all the fun things to do in Melbourne, including mega NGV art exhibitions, music festivals and more.
-Plus there are plenty of free attractionsart exhibitionstheatre showsactivities for kids to get amongst as well.
+There's so much to do this month, and our February guide has the deets on all the fun things to do in Melbourne, including mega NGV art exhibitions, music festivals and more.
+Plus, there are plenty of free attractionsart exhibitionstheatre showsactivities for kids to get amongst as well.

 Too hot to trot?
 Here are the best ways to beat the heat in Melbourne.
 Plus, it's Melbourne, so there's a chance it will rain.
 If so, consult our guide to Melbourne's best indoor activities instead.